-- Using dmcoords, dmstat, dmlist, or ds9+dax, determine the CCD_ID where the bright source in the center of the field is located. - 2.
-Use dmcopy to exclude the wavdetect sources detected in Exercise 10 step 3 from the reprocessed Level 2 event file.

-'''

-dmcopy "evt2.fits[exclude sky=region(wavdetect.src)]"\

-source_free_evts.fits

-'''

-- 3. Use dmextract to create a light curve using the source free event file, use a CCD_ID filter to select events from the chip you found in step 1.
-Use a bin-width of 259.28 seconds. - Use the deflare tool to search for background flares on the source chip using method=clean. - 5.
-Use dmcopy to apply the deflare output good-time interval, GTI, file to the reprocessed level 2 event file.

-Q. wnat CCD ID was found in step 1?
-VV nich tooi(s) were usea?
+- 1. Using dmcoords, dmstat, dmlist, or ds9+dax, determine the CCD_ID where the bright source in the center of the field is located. - 2.
+Use dmcopy to exclude the wavdetect sources detected in Exercise 10 step 3 from the reprocessed Level 2 event file. dmcopy "evt2.fits[exclude sky=region(wavdetect.src)]"\ source_free_evts.fits - 3.
+Use dmextract to create a light curve using the source free event file, use a CCD_ID filter to select events from chip you found in step 1.
+Use a bin-width of 259.28 seconds. - 4.
+Use the deflare tool to search for background flares on the source chip using method=clean. - 5.
+Use dmcopy to apply the deflare output good-time interval, GTI, file to the reprocessed level 2 event file. - Q: What CCD_ID was found in step 1?
+Which tool(s) were used?